 - adjacent projects based on a single customer,

-- based on community resources and management
+- based on community resources and management.

-Aligning of all the project portfolio data means choosing what will be managed in the portfolio, in which categories, and how components will be evaluated and chosen for inclusion.
+Aligning all the project portfolio data means choosing what will be managed in the portfolio, in which categories, and how components will be evaluated and chosen for inclusion.
 This approach establishes a structured, agreed-upon terminology and framework for all the portfolio components.

 - Identification – the purpose of this process is to create an up-to-date list, with enough information, of ongoing and new components that will be managed through portfolio management.